touwolf/kasije/README.md

 Kasije depends on the following projects:

- - [Bridje]: A project providing Java API for building Fast, Roboust Java Aplications with Maven.
+ - [Bridje]: A project providing Java API for building Fast, Robust Java Applications with Maven.
  - [Jetty]: Jetty provides a Web server and javax.servlet container.
  - [Freemarker]: Apache FreeMarker is a template engine: a Java library to generate text output.
  - [Google Closure]: The Closure Compiler is a tool for making JavaScript download and run faster.